 Antithetical to the discourse of New Historicism, Weil’s words illustrate what Bespaloff says in her essay’s final summarizing sentence: “[T]here is and will continue to be a certain way of telling the truth, proclaiming the just, of seeking God and honoring man, that was first taught us and is taught us afresh every day by the Bible and by Homer.”
 In other words: The way to truth is through the wisdom of the Logos as we find it inscribed in great poems and incarnate in the figures of the ethical poet.
 “If the religion of the Bible and the religion of Fatum both resort to poetry in order to communicate with the people,” writes Bespaloff, “this is because poetry gives them back the truth of the ethical experience on which they are based.”
 Only on the language of poetry, on “aphorism and paradox,” is Nietzsche able to proclaim “his Dionysiac faith in the Eternal recurrence,” Blake to describe “his vision,” Kierkegaard “to puzzle out Abraham’s experience,” Pascal “to acknowledge the God of Abraham and Jacob.”
 In their parts and in their wholes the essays remembered here affirm this epistemological verity.

-This essay in our series of “Timeless Essays” was first published here in June 2012.
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
+This essay first appeared here in June 2012.
 Reprinted with the gracious permission of Modern Age (Winter 2006).

 1. The comments of Elizabeth Hardwick and Robert Fitzgerald are quoted on the flap of War and the Iliad (New York, 2005).